PatrykPasterny/AdventOfCode2021/README.md

 # AdventOfCode2021
-Fun time with coding advent calendar
+Fun time with coding advent calendar written in GO to learn the basics of the language.